franklbvp/matlab_supercalculator/README.md

 ## Material

-Check the *doc* folder, this folder contains:
+Check the *docs* folder, this folder contains:
 - narrative powerpoints
 - screencasts of MATLAB Desktop focusing on different aspects covered in the powerpoints
 - PDF of the slides